Webley–Fosbery Automatic Revolver: Wartime usage

 Though Webley viewed this weapon as an ideal sidearm for cavalry troops, the Webley–Fosbery was never adopted as an official government sidearm.
 At over 11 in long and weighing some 44 ounces (1,239 grammes) unloaded, the Webley–Fosbery was a heavy and unwieldy sidearm even by the standards of the day.
 Several models of Webley–Fosbery revolvers were produced, and the type saw limited action in the Boer Wars as well as World War I, where some privately purchased examples were carried by British officers in the .455 service chambering.
 Reports from the field suggested that the Webley–Fosbery, with its precisely machined recoil surfaces, was more susceptible to jamming in wartime conditions of mud and rain than comparable sidearms of the period.
 It has been commonly alleged that the Webley–Fosbery required a tight hold in order for the cylinder to properly cycle and cock the weapon.

 Production ceased in 1924, with a total production of less than 5,000.
 Many revolvers remained unsold, and the model was carried in Webley's catalogues as late as 1939.

 In popular culture

 A Webley–Fosbery figures prominently in the 1941 picture The Maltese Falcon, starring Humphrey Bogart and Mary Astor.

+It also features throughout the 1974 film Zardoz, as the main sidearm of the central character Zed, played by Sean Connery.